fernritchie/PowerShellScripts/README.md

 ## Check Software GUID, prompt uninstall

 This can be used to check version number, GUID and uninstall software when on the machine (not remotely).

+## MFA Status Report

+For this to work you must connect to MS Graph using: Connect-Graph -Scope “UserAuthenticationMethod.Read.All”